Ough, Nebraska

 Ough is a former unincorporated community in Dundy County, Nebraska, United States.
 All that is left at Ough today is a farmhouse and compound.
+There are three silos on the Ough farmland.

 History

 A post office was established at Ough in 1886, and remained in operation until it was discontinued in 1912.
 The community hit a peak population of 25 in 1890.
 It is named for John Ough, the first postmaster, and his three brothers.